kstenschke/doShell/README.md

-Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events, running terminal commands, controlling a web browser, some advanced file manipulations and more.
+Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events, running terminal commands, controlling a web browser, some file manipulations and more.

 ## Modes of Operation